k14s/design-docs/ytt/001-schemas/README.md

 The `#@schema/match` annotation will create a new schema document.
 The `data_values=True` will apply to all `@data/values`.

+If the schema document is in its own file, include it with `-f`; also be sure to enable the experimental schema features with the `--enable-experiment-schema` flag.
 ## The Type System

 Schemas will have a built-in type system similar to Golang's.
 This decision was made to ensure that when a key is in the schema, its value will be safe to use.
 In most cases, the type will be inferred from the value itself without the need for explicit annotation.
 However, when more control is needed, the `@schema/type` annotation is available.